 Can dogs eat egg shells as part of a normal healthy diet?
 Eggshells are safe for most dogs to eat in small amounts, but they are rich in calcium.
-So, too much can cause nutritional imbalances.
-Plus, broken pieces of eggshell can be sharp, potentially scratching your dog’s throat.
+So, too many in your dog’s diet can cause nutritional imbalances.
+Plus, broken pieces of eggshell can be sharp and scratch your dog’s throat, even when small.
 And, some dogs may be allergic to egg shells or the eggs within.

-Generally, it’s a good idea to check with your veterinarian before introducing eggshells into your dogs diet, as many dogs won’t need the additional calcium.
-However, if your older dog has arthritis, or your veterinarian approves, eggshells and eggshell membranes can be a great, healthy part of their regular diet.
+Generally, it’s a good idea to check with your veterinarian before introducing eggshells into your dogs diet.
+Most dogs won’t need the extra calcium.
+But, if your older dog has arthritis, or your veterinarian approves, eggshells and eggshell membranes can be a great, healthy part of their regular diet.

 Can Dogs Eat Egg Shells?

 In most cases, it’s perfectly safe for a dog to eat an egg shell.
-So, if your dog has managed to swipe an egg from the counter, or stole a broken shell from the side, you shouldn’t worry.
-It’s a good idea to watch them to be certain that they aren’t allergic, or getting sick – particularly if the eggshells were unwashed, or had traces of raw egg.
-However, in most cases there will be no issues.
+So, if your dog has managed to swipe an egg from the counter, or stole a broken shell from the side, don’t worry.
+It’s a good idea to watch them to be sure they aren’t allergic, or getting sick.
+Particularly if the eggshells were unwashed, or had traces of raw egg.
+But, in most cases there will be no issues.

-Kibble fed dogs won’t need eggshells as a part of their diet, since their kibble will contain a healthy balance of necessary nutrients.
+Kibble-fed dogs won’t need eggshells as a part of their diet, since their kibble will contain a healthy balance of necessary nutrients.
 Adding eggshells to your dog’s kibble can result in an excess of calcium.
 This can be problematic in some growing dogs.
-However, eggshells are a common supplement in raw-fed dog diets.
+But, eggshells are a common supplement in raw-fed dog diets.
 Like raw bones, eggshells can offer our dogs calcium to strengthen their own bones and teeth.

 Are Eggshells Good for Dogs?

-The main nutrient that dogs will get from eggshells is calcium.
-Calcium is a necessary part of any dog’s diet, as it will aid their bones and teeth.
-Calcium supplements in a dog’s diet can also be effective at treating low blood calcium.
-So, for some dogs, who may be deficient in this nutrient, eggshells can be a great addition to their diet.
+The main nutrient that dogs get from eggshells is calcium.
+Calcium is a necessary part of any dog’s diet, to aid their bones and teeth.
+Calcium supplements can also treat low blood calcium.
+So, for dogs who are deficient in this nutrient, eggshells can be a great addition to their diet.

 Are Eggshells Bad for Dogs?

 Like most foods, there are pros and cons.
-Although the calcium in eggshells can be great for some dogs, and can improve their overall health, for other dogs this additional calcium is not necessary.
-If your dog is kibble fed, or raw fed but receiving enough calcium, an excess of calcium from eggshells can lead to further health issues, including skeletal growth issues in younger dogs.
+Calcium in eggshells can be great for some dogs, and can improve their overall health.
+But for other dogs this extra calcium is not necessary.
+If your dog is kibble fed, or raw fed but getting enough calcium, an excess of calcium from eggshells can lead to further health issues, including skeletal growth issues in younger dogs.

 On top of this, eggshells have sharp edges when broken up.
 This can be painful for your dog to eat, particularly if those sharp edges scratch your dog’s throat, or a further part of their digestive system.
 Another common concern is the risks of salmonella in eggs.
 Let’s take a look at this in a little more detail.